okkindel/FiniteAutomationMatcher/README.md

 # FiniteAutomationMatcher

 Finite automata: A finite automaton M is a 5-tuple (Q,q0,A,S,d), where
-* Qis a finite set of states.
+* Q is a finite set of states.
 * q0 ∈ Q is the start state.
 * A ∈ Q is a distinguish set of accepting states.
 * S is a finite input alphabet